Plant care and cultivation

 Bromeliads

 It is another group of tropical plants which are native to the Americas.
-THey have large, glossy leaves with exotic large flowers.
+They have large, glossy leaves with exotic large flowers.
 They have very striking shapes and bright colors.
 They store water between the leaves to maintain good humidity levels.
 They are epiphytes, meaning they live on trees.
-They depend on these tress to provide shade.
-To have them at home it is necessary to give them similar filtered light as direct sunlight will kill them.
+They depend on these trees to provide shade.
+To have them at home, it is necessary to give them similar filtered light as direct sunlight will kill them.
+Bromeliads are also known for their air-purifying abilities, making them an excellent choice for improving indoor air quality.

 A beautiful example of a red bromeliad can be seen in the photo below.